US track star speaks out after positive marijuana test - Local News 8

 US track star speaks out after positive marijuana test

-President Joe Biden said he was “really proud of the way” US track and field star Sha’Carri Richardson responded following a positive drug test and subsequent suspension that will prevent her from running in her signature event for Team USA in the Olympics later this month, but that “everybody knows the rules going in.”

-“The rules are the rules,” he said Saturday at an event in Michigan.
-“Whether they should remain the rules is a different issue, but the rules are the rules.”
+After being suspended for a month from the US Olympic team, track star Sha’Carri Richardson tweeted Sunday morning that she will be “your World Champ next year.”

+“I’m sorry, I can’t be y’all Olympic Champ this year but I promise I’ll be your World Champ next year,” Richardson tweeted, followed by crossed fingers and high voltage emojis.

-Richardson had secured her spot at the Tokyo Olympics with a runaway victory in the women’s 100m at the US Olympic Track and Field trials last month.
-She was suspended one month from the Olympic team after testing positive for THC, a chemical found in marijuana, the US Anti-Doping Agency (USADA) announced on Friday.
+Richardson was suspended after testing positive for THC, a chemical found in marijuana, the US Anti-Doping Agency said on Friday.

+“All these perfect people that know how to live life , I’m glad I’m not one of them!,” Richardson tweeted.

+Richardson thanked her supporters Sunday on Twitter, adding “the negative forget y’all and enjoy the games because we all know it won’t be the same.”

+Richardson secured her spot at this month’s Tokyo Olympics after winning the women’s 100-meter race at the US Olympic track and field trials in Eugene, Oregon, last month.

-Richardson’s Olympic trials results were automatically disqualified following the positive test, and she will not be allowed to participate in the 100m race at the Olympics later this month.
+But her results were automatically disqualified because she tested positive for THC, and she will not be allowed to participate in her signature 100-meter race in Tokyo.

-“The rules are clear, but this is heartbreaking on many levels; hopefully, her acceptance of responsibility and apology will be an important example to us all that we can successfully overcome our regrettable decisions, despite the costly consequences of this one to her,” said USADA CEO Travis T. Tygart in a press release Friday.

-It’s unclear whether Richardson will miss the Games altogether.
-She may still be eligible to compete in another event besides the 100m, such as the 4x100m relay.
-CNN has reached out to Team USA for clarity.

-For her part, Richardson appeared on NBC’s TODAY Show on Friday morning and said: “I just want to take responsibility for my actions, I know what I did, I know what I’m supposed to do, I’m allowed not to do and I still made that decision.
-I’m not making an excuse or looking for any empathy in my case.”

-Richardson cited finding out from a reporter that her biological mother had passed away as part of the reason she consumed marijuana, saying: “I was just thinking it would be a normal interview and then on the interview to hear that information come from a complete stranger, it was definitely triggering, it was nerve shocking because it’s like who are you to tell me that?
+Richardson said in an interview with NBC’s “Today” show on Friday that she had used marijuana after finding out from a reporter that her biological mother had passed away.

+“I was just thinking it would be a normal interview, and then on the interview to hear that information come from a complete stranger, it was definitely triggering, it was nerve-shocking because it’s like who are you to tell me that?,” the athlete said.

 “From there just blinded by emotions, blinded by bad news, blinded by just hiding hurt, honestly for the fact that I can’t hide myself, so at least in some type of way, I was trying to hide my pain.”

-“Everything I do comes from me naturally.
-No steroid(s).
-No anything.
-This incident was about marijuana.
-After my sanctions are up, I’ll be back and able to compete and every single time I step on the track I’ll be ready to compete for whatever anti-doping agency to come and get what it is that they need,” Richardson concluded.
+After the suspension is up, Richardson said in the interview, she will “be back and able to compete, and every single time I step on the track I’ll be ready to compete for whatever anti-doping agency to come and get what it is that they need.”

-“Sha’Carri Richardson’s situation is incredibly unfortunate and devastating for everyone involved,” USA Track and Field said in a statement.
-“Athlete health and well-being continue to be one of USATF’s most critical priorities and we will work with Sha’Carri to ensure she has ample resources to overcome any mental health challenges now and in the future.”

 The-CNN-Wire